Annual VR Frontiers Rodeo set for this weekend

 The Professional Cowboy’s Association and the International Professional Rodeo Association sanction the event.
 The PCA is the largest pro rodeo circuit tour east of the Mississippi.
 The Frontiers Rodeo normally draws contestants from across the United States.

-Events will include like bareback riding, saddle bronc riding, team roping, tie down roping, ladies breakaway roping, steer wrestling and bull riding.
+Events will include bareback riding, saddle bronc riding, team roping, tie-down roping, ladies breakaway roping, steer wrestling and bull riding.

 As usual, there will be a specialty act to entertain the crowds.
 This year it’s Matt Merritt, who bills himself as a “rodeo entertainer” and has a national following, especially for his dancing abilities.

-Tickets may be purchased at the gate both event nights at $15 for general admission ages 6 and up.
+Tickets may be purchased at the gate both event nights.
+Cost is $15 for general admission ages 6 and up.
 Those under age 5 are admitted free.
 VIP seating — a reserved chair at the arena fence — is $25.

-However, if you buy an advance ticket, you can buy three tickets and get one free.
+If you buy an advance ticket, you can buy three tickets and get one free.
 They can be purchased at Don-Rich Ford, 221 E Montgomery St. in Villa Rica; Wallace Farm Supply, 4343 US Highway 27 at Bowdon Junction; and E.T.
-Doyal & Sons Feed and Seed, 115 W. Wilson St. in Villa Rica.
+Doyal & Sons Feed and Seed, 115 W. Wilson Street in Villa Rica.

 Advance Tickets are cash only.
 Those purchased at the gate may be bought with cash or a card with a $2 transaction fee per ticket if using debit/credit.